- About us

 - External resources

 STEM for Girls is hosted by the Women's Resources and Research Center and Dr. Tina Jeoh.
 This program is funded by the National Science Foundation and the WRRC.
-This year’s STEM for Girls event was held on Saturday, May 5, 2018 at 10am-12pm.
+This year’s STEM for Girls event will be held on Saturday, May 11, 2019 at 10am-12pm.

 This is an annual program which brings local girls to the university for a day to share with them the joys of STEM.
 They participate in fun science-related activities, hosted by various STEM departments at Davis, and then take a tour of campus, seeing exciting STEM sites like the particle accelerator and the Bohart Museum of Entomology.

-AWM hosts a math workshop about knot theory, where we play the human knot game and then talk about recognizing and tying various knots with bracelets and worksheets.
+AWM hosts a math workshop every year.
+Previous workshops have been about knot theory, where we play the human knot game and then talk about recognizing and tying various knots with bracelets and worksheets.